megagnom37/wild_west/README.md

 # Wild West
-A game for Android platforms about shooting in the Wild West
+A game about shooting in the Wild West